oils-for-unix/oils/doc/syntactic-concepts.md

 ```

 Another example: shell assignment builtins like `readonly` and `local`
-dynamically parsed, while Oil assignment like `const` and `var` are statically
+dynamically parsed, while YSH assignment like `const` and `var` are statically
 parsed.

 ### Aside: Duplicate Functionality in Bash